Kayaking on Loch An Eilein

-There are a few very nice cottages near the loch and they look like truly idyllic places to spend a few days.
+There are a few very nice cottages near the loch, and they look like truly idyllic places to spend a few days.
 I can't imagine having such natural beauty on the doorstep and being able to just step out and see it, wow.
 Have a look at some of the marvellous properties here at Hidden Highland Retreats.
 Eilein Cottage in particular looks sublime.

 My favourite places to stay in the Aviemore area are Scandinavian Village and the Cairngorm Hotel.

 What a brilliant morning we had Kayaking at Loch An Eilein, with family, good friends, local wildlife and scenery to die for, what's not to love?
-Even if not kayaking the walk around the loch through the Rothiemurchus Forest is something special too and would be a brilliant picnic spot.
+Even if not kayaking the easy walk around the loch through the Rothiemurchus Forest is something special too and would be a brilliant picnic spot.
 Don't skip Loch Gamhna a short distance to the south - a really lovely walk.

-Loch An Eilein must surely be a world-class kayaking destination and comes highly recommended by this newbie two-time kayaker...
+Loch An Eilein must surely be a world-class kayaking destination and comes highly recommended by this two-time newbie kayaker...
 I feel I may have to invest some money in this exciting sport!